ministryofjustice/opg-incident-response/README.md

 #### Statuspage

 As with Slack, local development shouldn't interfere with our real Statuspage so you'll need to set up your own account.
-You should then set `STATUSPAGEIO_API_KEY` to [your API key][statuspage-api-key] and `STATUSPAGEIO_PAGE_ID` to your team ID.
+You should then set `STATUSPAGEIO_API_KEY` to [your API key](#statuspage-api-key) and `STATUSPAGEIO_PAGE_ID` to your team ID.

 ### Environment variables